Drug and Alcohol Overdose Prevention Resources

 How can I support my friend/family member

-Here are some suggestions on how to support someone you know experiencing substance misuse:
+Here are some ideas on how to support someone you know with substance misuse:

-- Approach the conversation like you would if asking someone about a physical health issue.
+- Talk to the person like you would if you were asking about any health issue.

-- Talk to them in a safe and comfortable space with minimal distractions.
+- Talk to them in a safe and comfortable space with few distractions.

-- Be respectful, compassionate, and empathetic to their feelings by engaging in reflective listening.
+- Be kind, compassionate, and empathetic to their feelings.
+Listen to their concerns.

 - It is OK to say, “I am not sure how I can help but I am here to listen.”

-- Be a good listener, be responsive, and make eye contact with a caring approach.
+- Be a good listener, and show you care.

-- Allow them to open up and talk but do not press on uncomfortable topics.
+- Allow them to open up and talk but do not push, let them respond when ready.

-- Offer your support and offer to connect them if you feel that they might need it.
-Ask, “How can I help?” or “Is there anyone you would like me to call for you?”
+- Offer your support and offer to help them.
+Ask, “How can I help?” or “Is there a person you would like me to call for you?”

-- Give the individual hope for recovery and offer encouragement.
+- Give the person hope for healing and offer your support.

 Where can I find Narcan near me?